 Like any health service, there are of course risks and benefits.
 These are outlined in more detail on our Consent form.
 The biggest risk is around confidentiality.
 When you come to the office, you come to a private, confidential location for therapy.
 When receiving therapy remotely, you have greater responsibility for ensuring your privacy.
 There is also the chance that technology doesn’t cooperate and your appointment gets interrupted as a result.
 We encourage you to read the Consent carefully and ask any questions you might have.

 How does this work, exactly?

 Great question!
-We utilize a platform called Simple Practice and they have a very useful FAQ on their website.
+We utilize a platform called Simple Practice and they have a very useful FAQ on their website as well as a 1-minute YouTube video with instructions.
 If you are set up for email reminders, your reminder will include the video link to use at the time of your appointment.
 Otherwise, your therapist will send it via email or Secure Messaging, depending on what type of communication you have consented to.

 We are hard at work finding creative ways to engage our youngest clients over video.
 This may include increasing parent involvement in therapy appointments, reading books or playing games over video, using an interactive white-board on-line, and other activities to help them continue working on their therapy goals.

 What happens when the threat of coronavirus is over?

 When that happens, we will go back to meeting in the office!
 Telehealth may remain available as a “once in a while” option, but the expectation will be that we continue to meet in person the majority of the time.

 We understand how surreal and stressful the current situation is for many families.
 During times like this, consistency is especially important, and continuing regular therapy appointments can help.
 We are committed to continuing to support your and maintaining continuity of care.
 We hope that offering telehealth sessions will help to facilitate this.